NuCore vs. Lifeproof Vinyl Flooring – Which Is Better?

 Budget is a very significant factor when choosing vinyl flooring.
 Consumers are always looking for the best value within their budget.

-In that case, NuCore is cheap, costing a bit more than $2.7 per sq. ft, which is less than the traditional LifeProof model.
 Despite this, you won’t find any compromises to its atomic structure.
 And if your apartment is 500 sq. ft, you can save up to $500 by switching to NuCore.

-However, the LifeProof is what you should choose for the apartment of your dreams.
+Yet, the LifeProof is what you should choose for the apartment of your dreams.

 Warranty